MarkBind/markbind/docs/userGuide/contentAuthoring.md

 </panel>
 ```

-For a list of supported components, refer to the component [doc](https://markbind.github.io/vue-strap/).
+For a list of supported components, refer to [VueStrap modified by MarkBind](https://markbind.github.io/vue-strap/).

 To make an element closeable, use `v-closeable`.